 Pupils are setted separately for English, maths, modern languages and science, according to their performance in Common Entrance.
 All boys study two languages chosen from French, Spanish and German.
 Radley also teaches critical thinking in the younger years to develop independent research skills, which gives the boys excellent preparation for the years ahead.
 Each boy is given an iPad, to access technology and to limit the use of their personal mobile phones.

 Both GCSEs and IGCSEs are offered in many subjects at Radley for boys in the top sets.
-There is a core of compulsory subjects – mathematics, English, science and a modern foreign language – and many boys take GCSEs early, which is unusual these days.
-Art, classical civilisation, drama, design engineering, design electronics, geography, German, Greek, history, Latin, music, Spanish, and theology are offered as options, in blocks.
+There is a core of compulsory subjects – mathematics, English, science and a modern foreign language – and many boys take GCSE maths early.
+Art, classical civilisation, computer science, drama, design engineering, design electronics, geography, German, Greek, history, Latin, music, Spanish, and theology are offered as options, in blocks.

 Every year, 20-plus boys enter the Sixth Form from other school, having taken GCSE-level academic tests in their prospective A Level subjects.
 Each boy takes three A Levels, but four is permitted if it is in further mathematics.
 The A Levels on offer are: art, biology, chemistry, classics, design, drama, economics, English, French, geography, geology, German, Greek, history, history of art, mathematics, music, physics, politics, Spanish and theology.

-Sixth formers have the opportunity to develop skills beyond the curriculum through the school’s Curriculum Extension Programme (subjects include engineering, international relations and law), which can be taken alongside the Extended Project Qualification (EPQ).
+Sixth formers have the opportunity to develop skills beyond the curriculum through the school’s Curriculum Extension Programme (subjects include engineering, international relations, robotics, and music technology), which can be taken alongside the Extended Project Qualification (EPQ).
 Students are also encouraged to take part in wider academic activities such as science Olympiads, debating competitions, and Greek and Latin reading contests.

 This is also the school for boys who like to perform.
 The theatre is extremely well equipped with technical equipment and backstage facilities, and there is a black box studio.
 There are several performances each year including student-led and inter-social productions.